doblerone/QA-DKRZ_FPSCONV/docs/sphinx/userguide/installation.rst

   $ /package-path/install --auto-up=disable

-, reversed by ``--auto-up``.
+and reversed by ``--auto-up``.
 In particular for the installation from sources, i.e. using the ``git`` tool, the creation of an empty file ``.ignore_GitHub`` in the QA-DKRZ path disables updating of the sources, too.

-Similar to that update processing works for the tables of projects using ``--auto-table-up``.
+Analogous for tables of projects: ``--auto-table-up``.

 .. note:: If enabled, then every qa-dkrz run triggers the install-tool
-          for a search of updates of the QA tool itself, while updating of project tables is done only once a day.
+          for a search of updates of QA-DKRZ itself, while updating of project tables is done only once a day.